Start9Labs/freegpt2-startos/instructions.md

-# Instructions for Ollama
+# Instructions for FreeGPT-2

-1. Click **Launch UI** to access your personal Ollama website.
+1. Click **Launch UI** to access your personal FreeGPT-2 website.
 2. Sign up by creating a user account.
 3. Navigate to Settings > Models.
 Here, you will find an entry box titled "Pull a model from Ollama.com".
 In this box, you can type the tag of the model you want to use.
 4. After entering the model tag (e.g., `tinyllama`), click the download button on the right.
 The software will automatically download the model.